kuberhealthy/kuberhealthy/docs/PROMETHEUS.md

 ### Prometheus Integration

 Kuberhealthy serves Prometheus metrics at the `/metrics` endpoint.
-If you are using the [helm chart](https://github.com/kuberhealthy/kuberhealthy/tree/prom-endpoint-docs/deploy/helm) to deploy Kuberhealthy, then you can simply enable Prometheus in he chart's options to have scrape configs and annotations generated for you.
+If you are using the [helm chart](https://github.com/kuberhealthy/kuberhealthy/tree/prom-endpoint-docs/deploy/helm) to deploy Kuberhealthy, enable Prometheus in the chart options to have scrape configs and annotations generated for you.

 ```bash
   helm install kuberhealthy kuberhealthy/kuberhealthy --set prometheus.enabled=true  --set prometheus.prometheusRule.enabled=true